An exoskeleton is the rigid covering found on the exterior of many animals, particularly invertebrates such as arthropods and mollusks.

 The innermost layer is the hypostracum or nacreous layer.
 This consists of thin, flat platelets of aragonite, a form of calcium carbonate.
 The hexagonal disks are horizontally stacked in a formation similar to that of a brick wall, giving the material great strength.
-This iridescent layer of nacre—commonly called ‘mother of pearl’—is secreted directly from epithelial cells the mantle.
+This iridescent layer of nacre—commonly called ‘mother of pearl’—is secreted directly from epithelial cells in the mantle.
 Conchiolin is present within the periostracum and the nacreous layers, helping to cement the crystalline prisms together.

-Firstly, as the arthropod grows, a steroidal hormone called ecdysone is released into the body, this signals the beginning of the molting process.
+Firstly, as the arthropod grows, a steroidal hormone called ecdysone is released into the body; this signals the beginning of the molting process.
 The organism then becomes inactive while the cuticle is separated from the underlying epidermal cells in a process called apolysis.

-A digestive fluid is then secreted into the space between the old cuticle and epidermis, called the exuvial space.
+A digestive fluid is then secreted into the space between the old cuticle and the epidermis, known as the exuvial space.
 This fluid remains inactive until the epidermis has secreted a new epicuticle.
 It is important to note that the new cuticle is larger than the old one, although because it is initially soft tissue, it is able to fold and wrinkle underneath the old cuticle until it is ready to be used.

 The molting fluid begins to digest the soft inner layers of the old cuticle from underneath; the proteins and mineral salts are often reabsorbed into the body.